 There are few events more momentous, elaborate, and downright expensive than a wedding.
 So, couples should begin planning far in advance—ideally several months to a year before their wedding date—to ensure that all of their bases are covered.
 The bulk of these bases include hiring vendors.
 This is also where the bulk of your wedding budget will go.
 There are plenty of ways to stick to or even fall below your budget.
-And, no matter what numbers you’re working with, negotiating with wedding vendors may help you score a deal when you need it most.
-Here are a few effective ways to negotiate with your wedding vendors.
+Here are a few effective ways to negotiate with your wedding vendors and discuss budget productively.

 Your wedding planning timeline will determine a lot about how much room you have for negotiations.
 Do you have two years to plan or just six months?
 There are likely more limitations with shorter turnarounds.
 Think about plane tickets: The prices go up the closer you book to your departure date.
 That’s certainly not to say don’t bother trying to negotiate if you don’t have a full year to plan, but keep your expectations in check.

 It’s also important to keep in mind that, no matter how much time you have to plan, hundreds of other couples living around you are also planning their weddings.
 Any of them could snatch up a wedding vendor that you’d ideally like to have for your big day before you.
 That said, be decisive and don’t hesitate.